 Unions have criticised the government’s decision to only accept government records as proof that a worker’s wages were stolen.
 Such records are “notoriously incomplete”, denying a significant number of otherwise eligible workers .

-On November 25th, 2008, the government of Queensland launched the Qld Aboriginal and Torres Strait Islander Foundation (QATISF) which will draw more than $15 million from the IWSR Scheme, a move strongly opposed by Aboriginal organisations, even possible recipients of the foundation’s monies .
-The foundation aimed to support up to 100 scholarships a year.
+On November 25th, 2008, the government of Queensland launched the Queensland Aboriginal and Torres Strait Islander Foundation (QATSIF).
+The Public Trustee of Queensland holds more than $15 million from the IWSR Scheme in perpetuity, a move strongly opposed by Aboriginal organisations, even possible recipients of the foundation’s monies .
+From the interest only from these funds, QATSIF provided scholarships to support almost 2,300 Aboriginal students in 2016 from across all Queensland school sectors to complete their senior schooling, a huge increase from the first target in 2008, about 100 scholarships a year.

 The submissions to the stolen wages compensation scheme are an historic gold mine.
 Aboriginal people tell their stories first-hand, and some submissions include copies of historic documents such as applications for exemption under the Aboriginal Protection Act.